Skip to Content

 Loose parts play examples include sorting, categorizing, sequencing, counting, stacking, matching, designing and building with any materials or loose parts.

-Children move, adapt, rearrange, put together, and take apart the materials.
+Children move, adapt, rearrange, assemble, and dismantle the materials.
 The use of loose parts can take place indoors on various surfaces, such as table tops and floors.

 Loose parts play outdoors could happen on the ground or at a picnic table.
 Many of the materials lend themselves nicely to working with sand, water and mud, as well.

-Natural, outdoor materials can also be combined with indoor supplies, such as leaf rubbings made with crayons and paper or pressed pinecone designs in playdough.
+Natural outdoor materials can be combined with indoor supplies, such as using crayons and paper for leaf rubbings or pressing pinecones into playdough.

 48 Loose Parts Play Ideas